hexaguin/Coursera_Capstone/docs/index.md

 <iframe src="https://hexaguin.github.io/Coursera_Capstone/figs/breakfast_by_age.html" height="650" width="100%"></iframe>
 *These plots are interactive.
 Click and drag to zoom, click a trace in the legend to toggle it, and double click to reset zoom.*

-The next exploritory path was to map out the locations of the restaurants and look for geographic patterns:
+The next exploratory path was to map out the locations of the restaurants and look for geographic patterns:

 <iframe src="https://hexaguin.github.io/Coursera_Capstone/figs/breakfast.html" height="650" width="100%"></iframe>